Regret Analysis of Posterior Sampling-Based Expected Improvement for Bayesian Optimization: Experiments

 Figures~\ref{fig:simple_regret_SE} and \ref{fig:cumulative_regret_SE} show the simple regret and cumulative regret for the SE kernels.
 We measured optimization performance by the simple regret $f(\*x^*) - f(\hat{\*x}_t)$, where $\hat{\*x}_t = \argmax_{\*x \in \cX} \mu_t(\*x)$, and the cumulative regret $\sum_{t=1}^T f(\*x^*) - f(\*x_t)$.
 We report the mean and standard error over 16 random trials for the generation of the initial dataset, the synthetic functions, the observation noise, and the algorithm's randomness.
-The BO methods whose theoretical analysis has not been shown are indicated by dashed lines.

-GP-UCB and GP-EI-$\mu^{\rm max}$ consistently inferior to other methods.
+GP-UCB and GP-EI-$\mu^{\rm max}$ are consistently inferior to other methods.
 This is because the theoretical values of $\beta_t$ and $\nu_t$ are too large in practice.
-Indeed, IRGP-UCB, which uses $\zeta_t = O(\log|\cX|)$ instead of $\beta_t = O(\log(|\cX|t))$, shows better performance than GP-UCB and GP-EI-$\mu^{\rm max}$.
+Indeed, IRGP-UCB, which uses $\zeta_t = \Theta(\log|\cX|)$ instead of $\beta_t = \Theta(\log(|\cX|t))$, shows better performance than GP-UCB and GP-EI-$\mu^{\rm max}$.
 However, IRGP-UCB slightly deteriorates when $\ell=0.2$, particularly for the cumulative regret, since $\zeta_t$ is still large for the objective function with $\ell = 0.2$ whose local optima are not so many.
 Note that if $\ell$ becomes small, then the objective function has large variability and more local optima.

-GP-TS shows superior performance when $\ell = 0.2$.
-However, when $\ell = 0.1$, GP-TS often deteriorates for both simple and cumulative regret.
-This tendency has been reported as over-exploration of GP-TS~\citep{Takeno2023-randomized,takeno2024-posterior,Shahriari2016-Taking}.
+GP-TS and JES show superior performance when $\ell = 0.2$.
+However, when $\ell = 0.1$, GP-TS and JES often deteriorate for both simple and cumulative regret.
+This tendency has been reported to be caused by over-exploration \citep{Takeno2023-randomized,takeno2024-posterior,Shahriari2016-Taking}.

-MES shows superior performance in terms of cumulative regret, although its regret analysis has not been shown, as discussed in~\citep{takeno2022-sequential}.
-However, the simple regret stagnates in the case of $\ell = 0.2$ and $\sigma = 0.01, 0.1$.
-Therefore, we can interpret that MES is slightly too exploitative in these experiments.
+MES and E$^3$I show superior performance in terms of cumulative regret, although their regret upper bounds have not been shown, as discussed in~\citep{takeno2022-sequential} and Sec.~3.
+However, their simple regrets stagnate in the case of $\ell = 0.2$ and $\sigma = 0.01, 0.1$.
+Therefore, we can interpret that MES and E$^3$I are slightly too exploitative in these experiments since showing the relatively low cumulative regret and large simple regret implies that the corresponding BO method repeatedly evaluates non-optimal points whose instantaneous regret is low but not zero.
 On the other hand, it is known that GP-PIMS can be viewed as MES using one MC sample~\citep{takeno2024-posterior}.
-Superior performance of MES in terms of cumulative regret may imply the existence of a regret guarantee of MES.
+Furthermore, GP-EIMS is the same as E$^3$I using one MC sample.
+Showing whether MES and E$^3$I have regret guarantees is important future work.